OctopusDeploy/docs/docs/getting-started/first-runbook-run/running-a-runbook.md

 hideInThisSection: true
 ---

-Unlike a deployment with a pre-defined lifecycle, a runbook can be run on any environment in any order.
-That is because Runbooks are designed to automate routine maintenance tasks.
-A maintenance tasks might need to run on **Test** and **Production** but not on **Development** environments.
+Unlike a deployment with a pre-defined lifecycle, Runbooks can run on any environment in any order.
+Runbooks are designed to automate routine maintenance tasks.
+Maintenance tasks might need to run on **Test** and **Production** but not on **Development** environments.

-1. From the *Hello Runbook* runbook you created in the previous page, click **RUN...**.
+1. From the *Hello Runbook* runbook you created on the previous page, click **RUN...**.

-This screen provides the details of the runbook you are about to run.
+This screen provides the details of the Runbook you are about to run.

 ![run runbook basic options](images/run-runbook-basic-options.png)